isomerpages/nparks-gardening/_hortfest-2025/Horticultural Competition.md

 <section>
 <p>The Horticultural Competition returns for its third run since its launch in 2019.
 The competition invites gardening enthusiasts of all skill levels to demonstrate their green-thumbs across four plant categories: Air Plants, Aroids, Begonias and Succulents.</p>
 <p> Participants can compete for coveted awards and medals, with the ultimate prize being the prestigious City in Nature Challenge Cup.
-Mark your calendars and sign up to compete and display their prized plants.</p>
+Mark your calendars and sign up to compete and display your prized plants!</p>
 </section><br>

 <section>